best things to do in Monaco

 With endless sun, warm swimmable waters (and pools), and free-flowing drinks, nothing screams ‘holiday’ like letting your hair down at a beach club — and make no mistake, Monaco is teeming with a few luxurious ones!

 Case in point: Nikki Beach at Fairmont Monte Carlo.
-With breathtaking Mediterranean Sea views from the opulent hotel’s rooftop, plus a pool, creative cocktails, and a real ‘elite’ vibe, celebrities often stop by.
+With breathtaking Mediterranean Sea views from the opulent hotel’s rooftop, plus a pool, creative cocktails and a real ‘elite’ glitz and glamour vibe, celebrities often stop by.

-Meanwhile, Monte-Carlo Beach, a glamorous hotel, boasts a Michelin-starred restaurant, poolside bar, and private beach.
+Meanwhile, Monte-Carlo Beach, a glamorous hotel, boasts a Michelin-starred restaurant, a poolside bar for drinks and quick bites like ice cream, and a private beach.

-A little further out of the main haunts you’ll find La Réserve de la Mala, a prestigious locale that is known for exceptional service, fresh seafood, and stunning views.
+A little further out of the main haunts you’ll find La Réserve de la Mala, a prestigious locale known for exceptional service, fresh seafood, and stunning views.

 Finally, for something a little more casual, La Note Bleue, for example, offers family-friendly food and drinks by the sands of Larvotto Beach, complete with sunbeds and live music.